pompeii-labs/magma/README.md

 ## Documentation

-For detailed documentation, please visit our [Documentation Page].
+For detailed documentation, please visit our [Documentation Page](https://magma.pompeiilabs.com/).

 ## Examples

-Check out our [Examples Page] for various use cases and implementations using Magma.

-## Contributing

-We welcome contributions to Magma!
-Please see our [Contributing Guide] for more details.
+Try looking through the examples in the demos folder.
+You can also clone the repo and run through each demo to get an idea of how to use Magma and how it works.

 ## License